-This will come down to personal preference and family schedules.
-But, here are a few things to consider when deciding what time of year to go.
+Once you’ve decided who’s going, figure out the best time to go.
+This will usually come down to personal preference and family schedules.
+But, there are a few things to consider when deciding what time of year to go.

 If you can, consider going during the school year.
-The crowds are lower, the temperature are cooler, and the prices may be lower since it’s not a peak time of year.
+The crowds are lower, the temperatures are cooler, and the prices may be lower since it’s not a peak time of year.

 Thanksgiving week is a great time to go if your kids are out of school.
 The crowds are lower, the weather is great, and the Christmas decorations are all up.
 This is my favorite time to go to Disney World.

 Another good time to go is during the fall months.
 During September and October, you can celebrate Halloween at the parks.
-See my post on Halloween at Disney for more details.
 The crowds and weather are usually perfect during this time too.

 Step 3: What’s your budget?